 Improved Brain Function

 Just one cup of banana pepper includes nearly half your recommended daily value of vitamin B6.
 Vitamin B6 helps the body produce dopamine and serotonin, which impact everything from motivation to communication with other parts of the body.
-By getting enough B6, you can reduce your risk of sleep problems, mood changes, and other issues.
+By getting enough B6, you may reduce your risk of sleep problems, mood changes, and other issues.

 Banana peppers contain a compound called capsaicin.
 Capsaicin is the chemical that makes peppers spicy, but it may also play a role in addressing obesity and related health concerns.
 Research suggests that capsaicin may help improve the body’s metabolism and reduce the accumulation of body fat.